-1990 – We formed The Safari Guides Company (SGC).
-By this time we were using the top private guides of 6 countries on our safaris.
-We decided they were insular – the divide between East Africa and Southern Africa was as if they were from different continents. – and so we put them together under one label as an elite club of the best guides in Africa.
-That worked well in that we got to know the guides concerned much better than anyone else and were thus best placed to match the most appropriate guides to client needs and the guides enjoyed comparing notes at annual meetings in a different host country each year and cementing long-term friendships.
+We formed The Safari Guides Company (SGC).
+By this time, we were using the top private guides of six countries on our safaris.
+At this time, they can only be described as insular: the divide between East Africa and Southern Africa was as if they were from different continents.
+So, we put them together under one umbrella as an elite club of the best guides in Africa.
+That worked well in that we got to know the guides concerned much better than anyone else and we had more experience than anyone in matching a guide to a client’s expectations.
+Also, the guides enjoyed comparing notes at annual meetings in a different host country each year and cementing long-term friendships.

 The privately guided safari is not always affordable to everyone and especially so for a couple or singletons, and so we have always designed camp/lodge style itineraries as well.
-We use the best camps and lodges across thirteen safari countries.
-The criteria from the beginning has been small, exclusive, preferably owner-operated, and located in wild game areas with excellent guiding and hosts.
+We use a range of camps and lodges across thirteen safari countries.
+The criteria from the beginning has been small, exclusive, preferably owner-operated, and located in wild game areas with excellent resident guides.

-2004 – My father retired from the scene when he was overwhelmed to welcome at his 80th birthday lunch Tim and June Liversedge, Pierre and Antoinette Jaunet, Charlie & Mouse McConnell, Soren Lindstrom and David & Robyn Foot and Jan & Suzi van der Reep.
-Boo Chrisp continues to run Bushbuck.
+My father retired from the scene and he was overwhelmed to welcome at his 80th birthday lunch Tim and June Liversedge, Pierre and Antoinette Jaunet, Charlie & Mouse McConnell, Soren Lindstrom and David & Robyn Foot and Jan & Suzi van der Reep.
+After his retirement Bushbuck was run solely by me.